Syllabus

 L'Oreal Code of Ethics"

 and write a 3-5 page double spaced paper comparing and contrasting these three Codes of Conduct.
-You may consider selecting one or two sections from each code (e.g. how does each business encourage employees to speak up, if they see a violation).
+You may consider selecting one or two sections from either code (e.g. how does each business encourage employees to speak up, if they see a violation).
 You could also address the “tone” of each Code.
-Does one seem more “legalistic” than the other?
-This paper is due by Thursday, February 2, 2023 at 11:59PM.
-There will be a “grace period” that expires on Sunday, February 5, 2023 at 11:59PM.
-Any paper submitted after the grace period expires will lose ten (10) points per day, from the final grade of the paper.
-There will be no exceptions due to business or family crises
+Does one seem more “legalistic” than the others?

-25% Individual Research Presentation
+20% Individual Research Presentation

 Topics for consideration -